Spring Garden Revival

 Bridgewater Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Bridgewater regulates equipment operation hours, typically 7:00 AM–8:00 PM weekdays and 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited—residents should verify local bylaws.
-Noise restrictions and decibel limitations apply, especially during special events.
-Commercial tree services must hold a business license, contractor registration, and Home Improvement Contractor registration for contracts >$1,000 per MA law.
+Pruning equipment operation in Bridgewater is regulated by municipal ordinances, with allowed hours typically 7:00 AM–8:00 PM weekdays and 9:00 AM–6:00 PM weekends (Sunday work may be restricted before 9:00 AM or prohibited; verify local bylaws).
+Noise and decibel limits apply, and special event schedules may affect work hours.
+Commercial contractors must register with the Town Clerk, obtain a business license, and, for contracts >$1,000, register as a Home Improvement Contractor per MA law.
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
 Safety protocols mandate traffic control, ANSI Z133 compliance, and public notification.
-Environmental compliance covers proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation, coordinated with MassDEP and local ordinances.
+Environmental compliance covers debris containment, vehicle maintenance, and documentation of waste disposal, coordinated with MassDEP and local ordinances.

 Bridgewater Permits & Licensing